sagemath/trac_to_gh/Issue 1075.md

 # Issue 1075: [with patch] sync'ing hashes for fraction fields and rings

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1075

 Original creator: jbmohler